Dagul

-Romeo "Romy" Queddeng Pastrana (born October 5, 1958), known professionally as Dagul, is a Filipino actor and comedian best known for being a host of the children's sketch program Goin' Bulilit living legend.
+Romeo "Romy" Queddeng Pastrana (born October 5, 1958), known professionally as Dagul, is a Filipino actor and comedian best known for being a host of the children's sketch program Goin' Bulilit.
 He has dwarfism.

 Career

 Pastrana was scouted by singer-host Randy Santiago in 1998.
 Santiago would later dub him "Dagul", which is a colloquial term in Kapampangan meaning "tall" or "big" which contrasts his short stature.

 From doing smaller roles in movies such as Isprikitik, Walastik Kung Pumitik (1999) and Juan & Ted: Wanted (2000), Dagul gained even more exposure when he became Long Mejia's sparring partner in GMA's sitcom Kool Ka Lang (2001).

 When Mejia transferred to ABS-CBN, Dagul followed him to the new station.
 Mejia became a regular co-host of Willie Revillame's Masayang Tanghali Bayan, while Dagul made guest appearances.

 After the tandem split up, Dagul, became a mainstay of the sitcom Ok Fine Whatever (2003) and Goin' Bulilit where he was the only adult in the children's Sunday gag show.
 Dagul was the only original cast member of Goin' Bulilit to remain in its entire run until 2019, as the children cast members "graduated" from the show once they became teenagers.